the 'rebirth' of a composer

 We will never know what music he might have composed had the Lady Macbeth affair not happened.
 Did it thwart his genius? or did the events of that month produce the pressure required for diamonds of brilliance?

 However Shostakovich makes Katerina more attractive than in Leskov's original tale.
-In the opera Boris becomes more repellent; the infanticide is omitted1; Katerina shows repentance and her final death looks more an act of self-punishment than of revenge.
+In the opera Boris becomes more repellent; the infanticide is omitted 2; Katerina shows repentance and her final death looks more an act of self-punishment than of revenge.
 These alterations do not change her into a Cordelia, a Desdemona or an Ophelia (Katerina is not the victim of another's insanity: that of Lear, Othello or Hamlet) rather Shostakovich displays Katerina as a victim of the society in which she lived.

 By the beginning of 1936 the opera had been running for two years in both Leningrad, where it had been performed 83 times, and in Moscow, where it had had 97 performances.
-It had also been performed in New York, Cleveland, Philadelphia, Buenos Aires, Zürich, Prague, Bratislava and Stockholm2.
+It had also been performed in New York, Cleveland, Philadelphia 3, Buenos Aires, Zürich, Prague, Bratislava and Stockholm 4.
 But on 26 January 1936 Shostakovich's luck changed.
-That evening Stalin3, Molotov, Mikoyan and Zhdanov attended a performance of 'Lady Macbeth of the Mtsensk District' at the Bolshoi in Moscow.
+That evening Stalin, Molotov, Mikoyan and Zhdanov 5 attended a performance of 'Lady Macbeth of the Mtsensk District' at the Bolshoi in Moscow.
 They left abruptly and ominously at the end of the penultimate act, thereby not joining in with the applause that greeted the final curtain.
-On the 28 January Shostakovich, then in Archangel on a concert tour with the cellist Victor Lvovich Kubatsky, picked up a copy of Pravda at the railway station and read on the third page a critical article about his opera.
-This 'ghost-written' report, entitled 'Muddle instead of music', bitterly condemned his opera in the most ferocious of terms4:
+Their disapproval would become obvious two days later 6.

 On the stage singing is replace by screaming.